 Aims & Objectives

-Around the time of Schapelle Corby's release, my main objective was to invest time and energy initially promoting the prison’s Arts Rehabilitation Program where I consequently also founded the 'Kerobokan Prison Artists' social media channels, with the goal to assist them in selling artwork and support themselves with basic necessities from inside the prison.
+Around the time of Schapelle Corby's release, the main objective was to invest time and energy initially promoting the prison’s Arts Rehabilitation Program where 'Kerobokan Prison Artists' social media channels were consequently founded, with the goal to assist them in selling artwork and support themselves with basic necessities from inside the prison.
+The program began as part of the prison’s emphasis on criminal reform.
+It’s all about channelling the prison experience into something constructive, whilst chronicling change in the prisoners themselves.
 This philanthropic cause continues to be successfully supported by volunteers to date.
-The program began three years ago, as part of the prison’s emphasis on criminal reform.
-It’s all about channelling the prison experience into something constructive, whilst chronicling change in the prisoners themselves.
-I still remain in regular contact with both prisoners, friends and members of the Bali Nine.
+I still remain in regular contact with prisoners, friends and members of the Bali Nine.

 • Sunrise live interview in Norway – Ivar Schou (Ms. Sc.
-Philosophy & Psychology, lecturer & college director) about his personal relationship with Myuran Sukumaran • exclusive interview between Myuran Sukumaran & Norwegian friend Ivar Schou • introduction by Myuran Sukumaran’s mentor and internationally recognised Australian contemporary visual artist, Matthew Sleeth • Kerobokan Governor Suddonjo with Myuran Sukumaran talking about the Arts Rehabilitation Program • Kerobokan Governor Suddonjo speaking with prison artists• Myuran Sukumaran with mentors, artists & visiting Norwegian students• personal visitor’s experiences inside Kerobokan prison• tour of the Arts Rehabilitation Program • footage of Myuran Sukumaran painting inside the studio • Kerobokan prison artists auction with Majell Hind (Australian Consul General), Nyoman Putra Surya Atmaja (Head, Correctional Division Bali Justice & Human Rights Ministry), Kanwil Kementarian (Head, Regional Office Ministry of Justice & Human Rights) • statement from Bali9 lawyer Julian McMahon, on the death penalty sentence • Sunrise live cross to Bali displaying Myuran Sukumaran’s final artworks, prior to executions • closing statement from Myuran Sukumaran's mentor, internationally acclaimed Dutch painter Nico Vrielink • original music clip 'Free My Hands' created for the Mercy Campaign.
+Philosophy & Psychology, lecturer & college director) about his personal relationship with Myuran Sukumaran • exclusive interview between Myuran Sukumaran & Norwegian friend Ivar Schou • introduction by Myuran Sukumaran’s mentor and internationally recognised Australian contemporary visual artist, Matthew Sleeth • Kerobokan Governor Suddonjo with Myuran Sukumaran talking about the Arts Rehabilitation Program • Kerobokan Governor Suddonjo speaking with prison artists • Myuran Sukumaran with mentors, artists & visiting Norwegian students • personal visitor’s experiences inside Kerobokan prison • tour of the Arts Rehabilitation Program • footage of Myuran Sukumaran painting inside the studio • Kerobokan prison artists auction with Majell Hind (Australian Consul General), Nyoman Putra Surya Atmaja (Head, Correctional Division Bali Justice & Human Rights Ministry), Kanwil Kementarian (Head, Regional Office Ministry of Justice & Human Rights) • statement from Bali9 lawyer Julian McMahon, on the death penalty sentence • Sunrise live cross to Bali displaying Myuran Sukumaran’s final artworks, prior to executions • closing statement from Myuran Sukumaran's mentor, internationally acclaimed Dutch painter Nico Vrielink • original music video clip 'Nothing' by Vessbroz ft.
+Kyle Davis • original music video clip 'Free My Hands' created for the Mercy Campaign.